AideenM12/Joyce-English-School-MS4/README.md

 ### Colors

-* The colors of this site were chosen in order to replicate the feel of old newspapers and books.
-It's a simple black and white monochrome palette coupled with shades of grey so as not to overwhelm the user and to adhere to the principles of good UX design.
-They match the monochrome images that have been selected for this site.
+* The colors of this site were chosen in order because red is the color of Trieste and the shades of blue were chosen as a complementary contrast to the red.
+The colors were also chosen in tandem with the site's imagery to ensure good UX.

 This palette was created on the [Coolors Website](https://coolors.co).